cybalex/oauth_server/README.md

 ToDo
 ----
 - ~~implement user create command~~;
-- implement user authentication, which would check, if all requested scopes are allowed for the user.
+- ~~implement user authentication, which would check, if all requested scopes are allowed for the user.~~
 - ~~move entities and user provider into separate repository~~
 - ~~get rid of hardcoded encryption algorithm~~ - make it possible to configure it from env file - decide to use bcryt by default
 - create separate repository with deploy procedures for oauth_server project
 - use post instead of get for access token endpoint
+- decouple User scope authentication logic from oauth controller
 - cover with phpunit tests;

 Additional notes